-Happy New Year, everyone!
-I hope 2014 is treating you well so far and that you’re not too blue with the holiday season being over.
+Anyway, I hope 2014 is treating you well so far and that you’re not too blue with the holiday season being over.
 I’m always a little sad when it’s said and done, but the fact that it only comes once a year is part of what makes it so special.
 The rest of my decorations and the tree will come down this weekend…sigh.
 Since New Year’s, I’ve gradually been taking things down, but saved the lights inside and tree for last.
 There’s a lot to look forward to this year though, and I’m excited for what’s in store and what I’ll create for myself.

-- 1 Tbsp grass-fed butter, ghee or tallow
+- 1 Tbsp grass-fed butter or ghee

 - 1/2 large red onion, chopped